ADULT BASKETBALL OPEN GYM

-HCP&R is now offering Kettlebell classes from 6:00 to 7:00 p.m. on Sunday, Tuesday, and Thursday nights at the Glo Tanning Salon, which is located directly across Route 50 from the Century 21 office.
+HCP&R is offering Kettlebell classes four days a week, on Sunday afternoon from 3:00 until 4:00, and on Tuesday, Wednesday, and Thursday nights from 6:00 until 7:00.
+All classes are now being held at Warrior Fitness, which is located at 60 East Sioux Lane in Romney.
 Kettlebells are cast iron weights shaped like a ball with a handle for easy gripping.
 Kettlebells offer a different kind of training using dynamic moves targeting almost every aspect of fitness – endurance, strength, balance, agility and cardio endurance.
 People love it because it’s challenging, efficient, and you only need one piece of equipment.
 Kettlebell classes are taught by certified instructors Kaleena Wilfong and Camilla Fout.
 The cost for Kettlebell classes is $5 per session, or for $20 you may purchase a punch card that is good for five sessions.
 Also, we are now selling a monthly card for $50.
 Even if you’ve never tried Kettlebell before, come on out and see what it’s all about.
 Mark your calendars today so you don’t miss a chance to get some exercise while having a great time with your friends.

 DISC GOLF COURSE AT CAMP WALKER

-We are making steady progress with improvements to our new Camp Walker Disc Golf Course.
-We have installed tee-marker posts for all the holes to make each teeing area more visible.
-We are also providing scorecards and course maps, both of which can be found in the mailbox beside the first tee.
-We have also installed new tee markers with the Camp Walker logo on them for each hole.
+The conditions at the Camp Walker Disc Golf Course are ideal.
+The trees are out, the weather is starting to warm up, and the course is in great shape.
+We re-painted the tee marker posts for each hole and cleared some fallen branches that had accumulated over the winter and spring.
+We also re-stocked the scorecards, pencils, and course maps, all of which can be found in the mailbox beside the first tee.
 The first tee is located on the flat ground out past the pavilion, where the road turns to the left and starts down over the hill toward the exit to the park.
 If you’re looking for a disc to play at Camp Walker, then we have several options for you.
 We have Skeeters, which are all-purpose discs that are suitable for every shot, for sale in the HCP&R office for just $7.00 each.
 We also have commemorative glow-in-the-dark drivers and putters that have the official Camp Walker logo on them for $15.00 each.
 All proceeds from the sale of these discs go for improvements to the course.
 If you haven’t been out to Camp Walker to play the course, you really need to take an hour or so and try it.
 I feel certain that you will find disc golf both physically and mentally challenging.
 Plus, it’s a great opportunity to spend some time in one of the prettiest spots in Hampshire County.
 And it’s free to play.
-Now that’s a deal I know you don’t want to miss!
+How can you pass that up?

 THE HAMPSHIRE STRIDERS